A critique of the social and political importance of Playboy’s latest Equality Issue.

 Issues with the Equality Issue

-Firstly, it is important to note that just because Playboy has released an Equality Issue, it does not mean that we should rush to glorifying the magazine.
-In terms of ethics, the damage which such a publication has created in terms of perpetuating the issue of the ‘Male Gaze’ is not reversed from one equality-based Issue.
-Whether these women are older or not, it still presents them through the lens of the ‘Male Gaze’, which remains sexist and outdated.
+Firstly, it is important to note that just because Playboy has released an Equality Issue, it does not mean that we should rush to glorify the magazine.
+In terms of ethics, the damage which such a publication has created in terms of perpetuating the issue of the ‘Male Gaze’ is not reversed from one inclusive Issue.
+Whether these women are older or not, it still presents them through the hyper-sexualised lens of the ‘Male Gaze’, which remains sexist and outdated.

-Betty Frieden (1993) also points out that although “reporting on women who have aged “successfully” might help negate ageist stereotypes of old women as useless or unhappy”.
+Betty Frieden (1993) also points out that although “reporting on women who have aged ‘successfully’ might help negate ageist stereotypes of old women as useless or unhappy”.
 It remains problematic in that it reinforces these middle-aged standards.
-Therefore, it is inherently ageist.
-Playboy’s Equality Issue is celebrating how youthful and feminine these women still look, despite their age.
+Therefore, it can be argued that the Equality Issue is inherently ageist.
+It celebrates how youthful and feminine these women still look, despite their age.
 There is a very strong emphasis on the ‘despite’ part.
+As if hinting that only some older women are unable to achieve reverence or happiness.

-The consequences of such an Issue, which features women who have been involved in cosmetic procedures also acts as a promotion for engagement in these toxic beauty markets.
-As discussed earlier, these beauty markets profit from the insecurities of women, which are brought on by existing negative societal preconceptions about older women.
-Although this Issue strives to promote equality, instead it perpetuates the cycle of inequality.
+Another problem with the Equality Issue is that it features women who have been involved in cosmetic procedures, which promotes the toxic beauty markets discussed earlier.
+These beauty markets profit from the insecurities of women, which are brought on by existing negative societal preconceptions about older women.
+Although this Issue strives to promote equality, instead it perpetuates the cycle of inequality by showing the ageing bodies who deserve reverence are those who have been taken care of with cosmetic procedures and expensive beauty regimes.

-Nonetheless, on the positive it is important to highlight that this Issue brings the question and problem of Ageism to the table.
+Nonetheless, it is important to highlight that the Equality Issue brings the question and problem of Ageism to the table.
 It has and will continue to create a platform for such political and social issues to be discussed further.
-Let’s see if this will be just another marketing stunt by Playboy or if they are truly committed to promoting equality.
+Let’s see if this will be just another marketing stunt by Playboy or if they are truly committed to promoting older women long-term.